yaraikun/SokoBot/README.md

 > 📌 **Definition:** The range of statements in which a variable is visible and can be referenced.

 *   **Static Scoping (Lexical Scoping):**
-    *   The scope of a variable can be determined by examining the source code.
+    *   The scope of a variable can be determined by examining the source code at **compile time**.
     *   To find the declaration for a referenced variable, the search begins in the local scope and, if not found, proceeds to the enclosing (parent) static scopes.
     *   **Variable Hiding:** A variable in an inner scope *hides* a variable with the same name in an outer scope.
 *   **Dynamic Scoping:**
     *   Based on the *calling sequence* of subprograms, not their spatial relationship in the code.
+Binding depends on the flow of control at **run time**.
     *   To find the declaration for a referenced variable, the search begins in the local scope and, if not found, proceeds to the scope of the subprogram that *called* the current one.
     *   **✅ Advantage:** Convenient for passing parameters implicitly.
     *   **⚠️ Disadvantage:** Difficult to read and trace, less reliable, and slower.